 Nancy Lieberman has one of those sports careers that can get flattened by firsts.

 First woman here, first woman there, Hall of Fame, Olympic medalist, barrier-breaker, broadcaster, coach.
-The record is real, but it can make her sound like a symbol before it makes her sound like a competitor.
+The record is documented, but it can make her sound like a symbol before it makes her sound like a competitor.

 That gets the order backward.